 Holmes vs. Monster!

-The Scarlet Claw is one of the best entries in the series, and a particular favourite of mine.
-It borrows some elements from The Hound of the Baskervilles and features plenty of fog-enshrouded sets, and a murderer with a talent for disguise to rival the great detective's himself.
-Nigel Bruce has a fantastic scene in the village pub, getting drunk as he tries to prise information from the patrons.
+The Scarlet Claw is one of the spookiest, finest, and longest films in the series, as well as being a particular favourite of mine.
+It borrows some elements from The Hound of the Baskervilles and it features plenty of gruesome deaths, fog-enshrouded bogs, some great character acting, along with a very clever murderer with a talent for disguise that rivals even the great detective's himself.
+Nigel Bruce has some few fun scenes, especially one where an inebriated Watson tries to prise information from the postman and other patrons in the hotel bar…

-The films opens on a foggy night in the Canadian village of La Mort Rouge, with the local church bells peeling forth a cry of help from Lady Penrose.
-She's been fatally stabbed and now clutches the rope, desperately ringing the bells for help, as her life slips away.
+The films opens on a foggy night in the French Canadian village of La Mort Rouge, with the local church bells peeling forth a cry of help from Lady Penrose.
+She's been fatally stabbed and now clutches the rope, desperately ringing the bells in alarm as her life slips away.
 The priest answers her call, along with Potts the postman but they arrive too late to save her.

 Sherlock Holmes and Dr. Watson are in Canada attending a conference on the occult when the chairman, Lord Penrose, receives a message that his wife has been murdered.
 Penrose is convinced that his wife was killed by supernatural forces.
 Holmes and Watson are about to return to England when Holmes receives a telegram from Lady Penrose, issued before her death, asking for help as she fears for her life.
 Holmes decides to investigate.